 There are tons of reasons for this.
 And I know you are here to get a detailed insight into all this.
-So let’s get down and explore all the YEAS and NOES regarding if or not MacBook Air is good for gaming.
+Now let’s examine all the YESES and NOES regarding whether the MacBook Air is a good gaming laptop.

 Is MacBook Air Good for Gaming?
 The Truth